Health and healing

 With the help of ecumenical research institutes with experience in this area, the project is paving the way towards work on the "Healing of memories and reconciling communities".
 The idea is for churches and faith communities to become safe spaces where people can seek and grant forgiveness, thus promoting a culture of healing and reconciliation.

-Using an electronic newsletter (the bimonthly Contact for Health), a printed magazine (Contact) and key annual events like World Health Day and World AIDS Day, the project acts as a channel for sharing key information from different facets of the healing ministry with a wide spectrum of stakeholders.
+Using the Contact magazine, which is available in print and electronic format, and key annual events like World Health Day and World AIDS Day, the project acts as a channel for sharing key information from different facets of the healing ministry with a wide spectrum of stakeholders.